Laysan fan palm: Description

-Few photos of the palms are known to exist, and they are not of sufficient quality to allow for identification.
+Few photos of the palms are known to exist, and they are not of sufficient quality to allow identification.
 No physical collections are known to exist.
 Based on the photographic evidence, it has been suggested that the species was identical to Pritchardia remota (Nihoa fan palm).
 Another theory is that the Laysan fan palm was a separate species.
-This is supported by George Campbell Munro, an observer of both the Laysan fan palm and the Nihoa fan palm, who claimed they were distinct.
-Pritchardia species are also known to be highly localized, which also supports the theory that the Laysan fan palm was a separate species.
+That was supported by New Zealand botanist, George Campbell Munro, who studied both the Laysan fan palm and the Nihoa fan palm, and claimed they were distinct.
+Pritchardia species are known to be highly localized, which also supports the theory that the Laysan fan palm was a separate species.